HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 The provider also noticed *Gaps Patient03* was indicated as having a [prospective gap] for Colorectal Cancer Screening.
 The colonoscopy from 10 years ago is only valid for the measure numerator until 2020-06-05.
 The provider ordered a colonoscopy and the patient was able to get it done in quickly.
 This ensures that the procpective gap is closed and does not become an open gap.

-In some cases where there is a delay between order and performance, a provider may want to "soft close" the gap for some amount of time due to the existing order.
+In some cases where there is a delay between order and performance, a provider may want to provide additional information about an open gap.
+A care gap remark can be added to indicate some action has been taken.
+Systems may choose to "soft close" the gap for some amount of time due to the existing order.
 This prevents the gap from showing up as "open" for some amount of time or until the order is carried out.
-The gaps in care remark extension allows for such functionality, and is described further in ([DEQM Parameters Care Gap Remark Patch Profile](StructureDefinition-deqm-caregapremarkpatchparameters.html)).
+The gaps in care remark extension and the [DEQM Parameters Care Gap Remark Patch Profile](StructureDefinition-deqm-caregapremarkpatchparameters.html) allow for such functionality.

 ([Parameters MeasureReport01 Patch Example](Parameters-measurereport01-patch.html))